- A quick glance at what nibbler tool to use

 Neiko 30067A

-- Surprisingly good quality for the price.
+- Surprisingly superior quality for the price.

-- Expect high-quality cutter cuts.
+- Expect superior quality cutter cuts.

 - Works even with low air pressure.

-- Doesn’t distort surrounding material.
+- Doesn’t distort the surrounding material.

 - Can be more difficult to make turns